-Office of Student Activities and Orientation
+Office of Student Engagement

-The Office of Student Activities and Orientation works within the Division of Student Affairs to provide the resources necessary to support learning beyond the classroom.
-The Office of Student Activities and Orientation sponsors events, advises clubs and organizations, provides programming resources to faculty, staff, and students, seeks to serve as an advocate for students, and provides outreach to the commuter student population.
+The Office of Student Engagement works within the Division of Student Experience to provide the resources necessary to support learning beyond the classroom.
+The Office of Student Engagement sponsors events, advises clubs and organizations, provides programming resources to faculty, staff, and students, seeks to serve as an advocate for students, and provides outreach to the commuter student population.
 It is the goal of the office to serve the University by bringing quality programming opportunities to the campus while developing the interpersonal, organizational, and leadership skills of its students.

-Student Activities
+Student Engagement

-The Office of Student Activities and Orientation coordinates a wide variety of programs in conjunction with student clubs and organizations.
+The Office of Student Engagement coordinates a wide variety of programs in conjunction with student clubs and organizations.
 Planned by students for students, these events are meant to entertain, educate, and enrich the Rivier University experience.
-Events have included comedy troupe, wellness programs, charity fundraising days, trips to NYC Canada, alcohol awareness activities, and professional speakers.
+Events have included comedians, wellness programs, carnivals, trips to NYC, alcohol awareness activities, and professional speakers.